chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/README.md

 # Cryptography
+### Evaluation of Randomized Numbers for Cryptographic Purposes and their Applications in the Age of Quantum Computers

 The focus of this work is to investigate different random bit generators and analyze their security strength based on the proposed gap-based approach.
 The scope of